Core & Main (CNM)

 Competitors in the water and fire protection industry include Ferguson (NYSE:FERG), Mueller Water Products (NYSE:MWA), and Essential Utilities (NYSE:WTRG).

-5. Sales Growth
+5. Revenue Growth

 6. Gross Margin & Pricing Power

-Cost of sales for an industrials business is usually comprised of the direct labor, raw materials, and supplies needed to offer a product or service.
-These costs can be impacted by inflation and supply chain dynamics.
+For industrials businesses, cost of sales is usually comprised of the direct labor, raw materials, and supplies needed to offer a product or service.
+These costs can be impacted by inflation and supply chain dynamics in the short term and a company’s purchasing power and scale over the long term.

 7. Operating Margin